U.S. Northwest hit by more storms after flooding, power outages

 In the nearby community of Kalama, flooding prompted evacuations of businesses and homes, and a pool of sewage-tainted water formed over several blocks and began seeping into the police station and other buildings, Stewart said.

-(Reporting by Eric M. Johnson in Seattle; Additional reporting by Courtney Sherwood in Portland, Oregon; Editing by Andrew Hay and Lisa Shumaker)
+(Reporting by Eric M. Johnson in Seattle; Additional reporting by Courtney Sherwood in Portland, Oregon; Editing by Diane Craft and Andrew Hay)